DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ## Filtering items

-It is possible to filter the diagram and render only the items that meet the filter criteria via the [`filter()`](api/data_collection/filter_method.md) method of the `data` collection.
-The method will show only the filtered items, hiding the rest of items.
+You can filter the diagram and render only the items that meet the filter criteria via the [`filter()`](api/data_collection/filter_method.md) method of the `data` collection.
+The method shows only the filtered items and hides the rest.

 <iframe src="https://snippet.dhtmlx.com/tm43bsgn?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>